angelrbolivar/identity-ops-lab/README.md

 - Directory and groups: [01-identities.md](01-identities.md)
 - CA-01 / CA-02 / CA-03 On, Security defaults off: [02-conditional-access.md](02-conditional-access.md)
-- Live sign-in for `user.standard`, CA-01 Success on the log row, not What If: [evidence/tickets/NC-001-live-signin-user-standard.md](evidence/tickets/NC-001-live-signin-user-standard.md)
+- Live sign-in for `user.standard`, CA-01 Success on the log row, not What If: [NC-001](evidence/tickets/NC-001-live-signin-user-standard.md)
+- SSPR scoped to `GRP-SSPR-Enabled` only, not All: [NC-002](evidence/tickets/NC-002-sspr-group.md)
+- MFA wipe + session revoke + recover on `user.standard`: [NC-003](evidence/tickets/NC-003-mfa-wipe-user-standard.md)
 - Identity Secure Score baseline: 53.33% on 28 Aug 2026

 ## Users and groups